TrudAX/denistrunin-blog/src/posts/integration-inboundwebsales/index.md

 3. Tables and forms to manage staging data.
 4. A mapping extension to implement mapping between Web application and Dynamics 365 Finance and Operations.

-Once you have these components set up, the External Integration framework will handle the rest of the integration process automatically.
+Once these components are set up, the External Integration framework will automatically handle the rest of the integration process.

 ### Sample Web App